18 email marketing performance metrics for improved campaign tracking

 3

-Practice good subscriber acquisition by always getting consent to be added to your email list.
+Practice good subscriber acquisition: Always obtain consent before adding an address to your email list.

 -